axeluhl/sailing-analytics/wiki/info/landscape/olympic-setup.md

 So the essential changes are that there are no more SSH connections into the cloud, and the port forward on each laptop's port 5673, which would point to ``rabbit-ap-northeast-1.sapsailing.com`` during regular operations, now points to ``sap-p1-2:5672`` where the RabbitMQ installation takes over from the cloud instance.

-### Letsencrypt Certificate for tokyo2020.sapsailing.com
+### Letsencrypt Certificate for tokyo2020.sapsailing.com and security-service.sapsailing.com

-In order to allow us to access ``tokyo2020.sapsailing.com`` with any HTTPS port forwarding locally so that all ``JSESSION_GLOBAL`` etc. cookies with their ``Secure`` attribute are delivered properly, we need an SSL certificate.
+In order to allow us to access ``tokyo2020.sapsailing.com`` and ``security-service.sapsailing.com`` with any HTTPS port forwarding locally so that all ``JSESSION_GLOBAL`` etc. cookies with their ``Secure`` attribute are delivered properly, we need an SSL certificate.
 I've created one by doing

 ```
 /usr/bin/sudo -u certbot docker run --rm -it --name certbot -v "/etc/letsencrypt:/etc/letsencrypt" -v "/var/lib/letsencrypt:/var/lib/letsencrypt" certbot/certbot certonly --manual -d tokyo2020.sapsailing.com
+/usr/bin/sudo -u certbot docker run --rm -it --name certbot -v "/etc/letsencrypt:/etc/letsencrypt" -v "/var/lib/letsencrypt:/var/lib/letsencrypt" certbot/certbot certonly --manual -d security-service.sapsailing.com
 ```

 as ``root`` on ``sapsailing.com``.
 The challenge displayed can be solved by creating an ALB rule for hostname header ``tokyo2020.sapsailing.com`` and the path as issued in the output of the ``certbot`` command, and as action specify a fixed response, response code 200, and pasting as text/plain the challenge data printed by the ``certbot`` command.
 Wait a few seconds, then confirm the Certbot prompt.
 The certificate will be issued and stored under ``/etc/letsencrypt/live/tokyo2020.sapsailing.com`` from where I copied it to ``/home/sailing/Downloads/letsencrypt`` on both laptops for later use with a local Apache httpd server.
 The certificate will expire on 2021-08-19, so after the Olympic Games, so we don't have to worry about renewing it.

 ### Local NGINX Webserver Setup

 In order to be able to access the applications running on the local on-site laptops using HTTPS there is a web server on each of the two laptops, listening on port 9443 (HTTPS).
-The configuration for this is under ``/etc/nginx/sites-enables/tokyo2020`` and looks like this:
+The configuration for this is under ``/etc/nginx/sites-enabled/tokyo2020`` and looks like this:

 ```
 server {